brandur/sorg/content/nanoglyphs/048-llms.md

 The photos from this issue are from Lyon, France.
 Shortly after the Snowflake acquisition last year a small team of Crunchy and Snowflake employees went on-site together (Lyon sounds like an exotic place to hold such a thing, but some of our colleagues live in the city, and hotels there are a third of the price as staying in a bad airport-like hotel in Menlo Park or Bellevue) to get as much done on an MVP as we could in a week.

 Gorgeous city.
 By day two I had a favorite walking route up to the famous Basilique on top of the hill.
 I'd descend back down the other side, taking a different way back through Croix-Rousse to the hotel every day, and there was always something new to discover.
-Lookout points up on the city's famous hills provide incredible viewing opportunities to see out over its distinctive roofing.
+Lookout points up on the city's storied hills provide incredible viewing opportunities to see out over its distinctive roofing.
 Some easy to find, others less so.
 Come evening, especially in and around Vieux Lyon, vibrant streets lined up and down with outdoor patios for bars and restaurants.
 When a visitor imagines stereotypical France in their mind's eye, this is what they see.

 Ye gods I wish we still built cities like this.
 Give me narrow streets and pedestrian plazas!
 If there was one in the US--_anywhere_--I'd consider moving there tomorrow.